asdacdsfca/LOL_Esports_Analysis/README.md

 |   12.23 | Jinx       | 1        |

 **Exaplantion**:
 This grouped table shows the win rate of `Jinx` and `Aphelios` individually by `patch`.
 Though this is not closely related to our anlysis question, however, this leads us to think an interesting question: **Does patch influence the win rate difference between Jinx and Aphelios?**.
 Some idea we have in mind would be performing a `ANOVA` F-test, though we are not going to explore this topic on this project.

+___
+## Assessment of Missingness

+___
+## Hypothesis Testing